 There are many eCommerce platforms already available – that is, if you don’t want to spend a fortune on a custom-built site.
 However, each site will charge different fees, possibly also transaction costs.
 The safest approach is to select a platform that is both cost-effective and capable of matching your needs.

 There are a few options to consider, such as Amazon.
-You do not have to do much legwork.
+Also, you do not have to do much legwork.
 If you are busy, you should consider going Amazon FBA.
 You can then turn your attention to boosting your sales, rather than running the backend of your online store.

 Just remember, you can also sell on Craigslist or Facebook Marketplace.
 The important point to remember is to select a platform you can manage and that is suitable for your budget and scale.

-Many eCommerce platforms for your online store are already available – that is, if you don’t want to spend a fortune on a custom-built site.
+Many eCommerce platforms for your online store are already available.
+Meaning, if you don’t want to spend a fortune on a custom-built site.
 Keep in mind that each of these sites will charge different fees, including transaction costs.
 The safest approach is to select a platform that is both cost-effective and capable.

 Step 3 – Discover your unique selling point that sets you apart from the competition